-Tremors is a 1990 American science fiction horror comedy film directed by Ron Underwood, based on a screenplay by Brent Maddock and S. S. Wilson, and starring Kevin Bacon, Fred Ward, Finn Carter, Michael Gross and Reba McEntire.
+Tremors is a 1990 American science fiction horror comedy feature film directed by Ron Underwood, based on a screenplay by Brent Maddock and S. S. Wilson, and starring Kevin Bacon, Fred Ward, Finn Carter, Michael Gross and Reba McEntire.

 Although it did not make millions at the box office it developed a home video following, and has spawned sequels and prequel: Tremors 4: The Legend Begins.
 Thirteen episodes of Tremors: The Series, a TV series, also aired March through July 2003.

 Valentine “Val” McKee (Kevin Bacon) and Earl Basset (Fred Ward) work as handymen in Perfection, Nevada, an isolated ex-mining settlement that contains only fourteen residents, among them general store owner Walter Chang (Victor Wong) and survivalist couple Burt Gummer (Michael Gross) and Heather Gummer (Reba McEntire).
 A new arrival is Rhonda LeBeck (Finn Carter), a graduate student conducting seismology tests.